 Determining the fair value of equity-based awards at the grant date requires judgment.
-The Company's use of the Black-Scholes option-pricing model requires the input of subjective assumptions, including the expected term of the option or other award, risk-free interest rates, assumed dividend yield of the underlying units, expected volatility of the price of the underlying units and the fair value of the underlying units.
+The Company's use of the Black-Scholes option-pricing model requires the input of subjective assumptions, including the fair value of the underlying units, the expected term of the option or other award, the expected volatility of the price of the underlying units, risk-free interest rates, and the expected dividend yield of the underlying units.
 The assumptions used in the Company's application of the Black-Scholes option-pricing model represent management's best estimates.
 These estimates involve inherent uncertainties and the application of management's judgment.
 If factors change and different assumptions are used, the Company's equity-based compensation expense could be materially different in the future.